aws-samples/amazon-sagemaker-secure-mlops/README.md

 + Operationalization of AI/ML workloads and workflows
 + Create secured, automated, and reproducible ML workflows
 + Manage models with a model registry and data lineage
-+ Enable continious delivery with IaC and CI/CD pipelines
++ Enable continuous delivery with IaC and CI/CD pipelines
 + Monitor performance and feedback information to your models

 ![ML workflow artifacts](img/mlops-artefacts.png)